azurecitadel/azurecitadel/content/terraform/fundamentals/07-locals_and_outputs.md

 ## Summary

 You have started to use the Terraform console, and made use of locals and outputs.

+You will use both of these more and more as your Terraform code becomes more ambitious.
+Locals are important for readability as the expressions become more complex.
+Outputs are useful at this level, but really become important as you start creating your own modules.

 In the next section we will manipulate state a little using imports, refresh, renames and taints.